 For general inquiries about the UC IRB please contact: 513-558-5259 firstname.lastname@example.org

-The CTO marketing staff works with UC researchers to assess recruitment needs of the study, construct plans, and implement actions that ensure targeted and effective recruitment and retention efforts.
+The Office of Clinical Research marketing staff works with UC researchers to assess recruitment needs of the study, construct plans, and implement actions that ensure targeted and effective recruitment and retention efforts.
 The marketing staff has extensive professional experience in health care marketing, journalism, advertising, public relations and communications.

 Depending on the individual recruitment and retention needs of the study (and the extent of the recruitment budget), a participant recruitment plan is customized using various appropriate tactics, including: